tls-attestation/use-cases-and-properties/draft-ietf-seat-use-cases.md

 If Evidence is not uniquely tied to a single TLS connection, an adversary can use old Evidence in a different connection or share it with unauthorized entities, leading the Relying Party to trust an outdated or unverified environment.
-These are variants of the replay and relay attacks addressed by the freshness and channel-binding goals in this document.

 ## Key Substitution